 You are probably familiar with alcohol or drug addiction, but behavioural addiction may be a new concept for you.
 Many people don’t know that certain behaviours can be as addictive as drugs or alcohol.
 In fact, these addictions can be so severe and difficult to manage that a person may require behavioural addiction treatment.
 The following will offer a brief overview of behavioural addiction, including its symptoms and subtypes and some suggestions for whom might benefit from the assistance of a behavioural addiction treatment centre.

 Teens can be especially susceptible to behavioural addiction, just as they can be susceptible to drug or alcohol abuse.
 These issues often go hand in hand with mental distress, marking addiction, behavioural issues, and mental illness as co-occurring disorders that require intense, concurrent treatment.
 If your teen is dealing with any or all of these issues, Venture Academy is available to help.
-With three beautiful campuses in Kelowna, BC, Red Deer, AB, and Barrie, ON, Venture Academy is accessible to clients across Canada.
+With two beautiful campuses in Red Deer, AB, and Barrie, ON, Venture Academy is accessible to clients across Canada.
 Our time-tested programmes combined with all-season outdoor activities will get your teen on the road to recovery.
 Check out Venture Academy on the web or call us at [direct] for immediate assistance.

 Defining Behavioural Addiction